-An equation is linear if every variable term is first degree.
-That means no squares like x2x^2, no products like xyxy in an introductory algebra setting, and no variables in denominators.
+An equation is linear when every variable term is first degree: no squares like x2x^2, no products like xyxy in introductory algebra, and no variables in denominators.
+So these are linear:

 • 3x7=113x - 7 = 11